canonical/ubuntu-pro-client/docs/tutorials/security-with-pro.rst

 released.
 The default configuration of ``unattended-upgrades`` runs upgrades for you daily and includes Pro security updates.

-However, there is always a period of time between a CVE or USN being reported, and a fix being released.
+However, there is always a period of time between a CVE or USN being reported and the fix being released.
 In this case, we might reasonably want some way to find out if a vulnerability is affecting our system.

-In an upcoming release of the Pro Client, we will have a command that will show us a list of all CVEs that affect our system, and their status.
+In an upcoming release of the Pro Client, we will have a command that shows us a list of all CVEs that affect our system, and their status.
 For now, we can use the ``pro fix`` command to manually inspect and resolve both CVEs and USNs.

 .. note::
-   This may be especially of interest to users running airgapped setups, or those who otherwise need more control over their updates!
+   This may be especially of interest to users who need more control over their updates!

 Now, we have a bit of a problem.
 We know that our machine is fully up-to-date and all available fixes have been applied!
-But, using our VM we can simulate having a package affected by a known CVE using the Ansible package we installed earlier. `CVE-2023-5764`_ affected the free Bionic version of Ansible, so let's use this as our test case.
+But, using our VM we can simulate having a package affected by a known CVE using the Ansible package we installed earlier. `CVE-2023-5764`_ affected the LTS Bionic version of Ansible, so let's use this as our test case.
 We can run the ``pro fix`` command with the ``--dry-run`` flag to inspect the CVE without actually fixing anything, so let us do just that: